rchain-community/rchain-dbr/README.md

 At a high level:

   1. Create OAuth apps in github, discord.
-  2. Initialize a mysql database from `dbr_tables.sql` etc.
+  2. Initialize a mysql database from `dbr_schema` etc.
   3. Install software dependencies.
   4. Fill in `conf.ini` from `conf.ini.example`.